Barack Obama Commutes Chelsea Manning’s Sentence, But Why?

 Another possibility for Obama commuting Chelsea Manning’s sentence is that it is, in his eyes, an inconsequential act which will help appease Berniecrats who are, more and more, disavowing the Democratic Party with the hashtag #dumpthedems.
 In this act, he has set a significantly earlier date for releasing the American hero and passed by a chance to enact vengeance upon Julian Assange, both favored by the New Deal type Democrats reinvigorated by Bernie Sanders.

-While the Democratic Party is not going to change its neoliberal ways, and is focusing its power on disavowing the obvious: that Americans are sick and tired of the status quo of neoliberalism and neoconservativism and that is why Hillary Clinton lost the election, Berniecrats can at least get their way on this issue which doesn’t change the overall policies which the party will fight for.
+While the Democratic Party is not going to change its neoliberal ways, and is focusing its power on disavowing the obvious: that Americans are sick and tired of the status quo of neoliberalism and neoconservatism and that is why Hillary Clinton lost the election, Berniecrats can at least get their way on this issue which doesn’t change the overall policies which the party will fight for.
 Without the Berniecrats’ support, the Democratic Party is doomed to fade into history and be replaced by another party: either a current third party or a party yet to come, further to the left in either case.

 Damage control is the name of the game.